bunkerity/bunkerweb/deps/src/ModSecurity/README.md

 Along with the manual testing, we strongly recommend you to use the our regression tests and unit tests.
 If you have implemented an operator, don’t forget to create unit tests for it.
-If you impliment anything else, it is encouraged that you develop complimentary regression tests for it.
+If you implement anything else, it is encouraged that you develop complimentary regression tests for it.

 The regression test and unit test utilities are native and do not demand any external tool or script, although you need to fetch the test cases from other